 A wheel with a large or blunt angle produces shearing forces that tend to be directed downward more than to the side.
 It would require a great deal more cutter pressure to create enough lateral force to overcome the compression in glass.
 This explains why a cutter requires more pressure as it gets older.
 The apex tends to flatten so its effective angle becomes greater.

 With a very sharp wheel angle, the shear forces are directed more parallel to the surface of the glass.
-This suggests it is easier to produce a fissure with a sharp wheel than a dull one.
+This might suggest it is easier to produce a fissure with a sharp wheel than a dull one.
 The shear forces are directly opposing the compressive condition near the surface of the glass therefore, requiring less downward pressure to make a crack.
 But a sharp wheel tends to cause chips and a flaky score.
 Also, when the shear forces run close to the surface of the glass they are more likely to cause a lateral crack which then breaks out to the surface, creating a chip.
-You can see these chips leap out of the glass a minute or so after scoring.
+You can see these chips leap out of the glass a short time after scoring.
 Again, the compressive condition of glass near the surface literally squeezes the fissure closed, spitting out loose chips.
 They can be seen lying on top of the glass.

 Part 2